EFTEC/ChaosMachineOne/README.md

 The arrays are marked as **{{name-of-the-array}}**.
 If the array is not defined then it returns the value of a field.

-If the array is associative then it returns a value according it's probability.
+If the array is associative then it returns a value according its probability.

 ```php
 $this->setFormat('maleNameFormats',['{{namearr}} {{lastnamearr}}','Dr.{{namearr}} {{lastnamearr}}'])